LiU-SeeGoals/controller/README.md

 ./scripts/compose_up.sh
 ```

 This will start the docker environment (in detached mode).
-The Seegoals controller is meade to be run from inside the container.
+The Seegoals controller is meant to be run from inside the container.
 The controller container can be entered by:
 ```sh
 ./scripts/enter.sh
 ```